 The 10 A, 15 A, and 30 A main fuses protect the electric starter relay and related circuits.

-The 10 A (No. 5) main fuse protects the ignition switch and related circuits.
-If this fuse blows, the engine will not start or run, and the power trim/tilt switch will not activate the trim/tilt mechanism.
+The 30 A main fuse protects the ignition switch and related circuits.
+If this fuse blows, the engine will not start or run.

 Battery Will Not Charge